 – copy of the last three administrative accounts approved by the competent authorities or by public or private auditors

-– copy of the regulatory act appointing the ACDF focal point within the local or regional government (names and contact details of the appointed person)
+– copy of the regulatory act appointing the Africa Territorial Agency focal point within the local or regional government (names and contact details of the appointed person)

 - Address for the forwarding of constitutive documents

-All the information mentioned under point 4 must be sent as soon as possible and at the latest on 30 June 2018 to:
+All the information mentioned under point 4 must be sent, as soon as possible, and no later than 02 March, 2020 at 17:00 hours UT to :